 During the opening locker room scene, Officer Taylor states "this is the department issue sidearm; Glock 19."
 The gun he holds up to the camera, however, is clearly stamped "22" and ".40," indicating that it is not a 9mm Glock 19 but instead a .40S&W Glock 22.

 When Van Hauser and Sook come to release Taylor and Zavala to go back on patrol, after he goes under the tape he takes his cigar out of his mouth he spits.
-This is an official crime scene, that's whats "called leaving your own evidence on the crime scene".
+This is an official crime scene, that's whats called "leaving your own evidence on the crime scene".
 Professional police officers don't spit or leave any of their bodily functions on the crime scene.
 That confuses the case.
+They would also not allow an officer on duty to smoke s cigar let alone inside a crime scene.

 When they are driving and spot the fire they help with the dispatcher asks for a location which they identify at 1002 6th St. During the scene following at the house that they find the human trafficking ring, they ask for backup which the dispatcher calls for additional vehicles to respond to 1002 6th St. A minute earlier, they had identified this house as "9318 53 Street".